Application and Graduate Admission

 Exceptions to Policy

-Applicants who hold a baccalaureate, master's or doctoral degree from a college or university in the United States that is not regionally accredited are to have their transcript reviewed and degree equivalency determined by a post-secondary institution regionally accredited to complete such a review.
+Applicants who hold a baccalaureate, master's or doctoral degree from a college or university in the United States that is not regionally accredited must have their transcript reviewed and degree equivalency determined by a post-secondary institution regionally accredited to complete such a review.

 An applicant who is a professional with significant work experience in a field relevant to the program and whose undergraduate degree was obtained at least five years prior to applying to TU may petition for an exception to the policy regarding minimum GPA.
 The applicant is to submit an email to Admissions, outlining the rationale for the request and a current resume, if one was not already submitted as part of their admissions application.